PTO & Final Paycheck Calculators

 Frequently Asked Questions

-How do I calculate unused PTO payout?
+How do I calculate PTO payout?

 Is PTO payout taxed?

-Does my state require PTO payout?
+Does every state require PTO payout?

 What should I check before trusting the PTO estimate?